codefest-iit-bhu/haxplore-2.0-submissions/README.md

 This is a user friendly site which could be easily used For LINUX distros:
 First clone the master branch of the repository into your pc and then open the folder using the terminal with the help of the "cd" command.
+Then type the command "npm install" in the Terminal.
 Then run the code through a local host by typing "npm run dev" and then opening the link.
 If you don't have npm installed then u can check out the link- "https://linuxconfig.org/install-npm-on-linux"